 Ra sorption to pyrite was low, but appreciable all pH values, and weak dependence on pH (figure 1), with similar sorption to ferrihydrite at acidic pH values.
 Unexpectedly, surface area normalized sorption isotherms show that pyrite has the largest sorption of all the minerals considered here (figure 2).
 There is very little existing data examining the sorption of Ra to any reduced iron solid.
 A previous study demonstrated that strontium (Sr), which possesses similar geochemical characteristics as Ra, did not sorb extensively to pyrite22;32 In contrast, a variety of experimental and spectroscopic techniques have been used to study redox active metal ions sorption to the pyrite surface, which often includes redox reactions between the metal ion and pyrite surface groups.32–3722–27 The results of these studies imply that redox active metal ions or trace quantities of dissolved oxygen in solutions with Ra may alter the pyrite surface, consequentially diminishing or enhancing Ra sorption depending on the iron (hydr)oxide phase formed.
 However, we find no evidence of oxic pyrite alteration in our experiments, and use exceedingly low Ra concentrations (0.06-31 nmoles per experiment) which preclude using analytical methods for examining the coordination environment of adsorbed Ra.
 The difference in reported Sr sorption and Ra sorption may instead by driven by natural pyrite impurities that may impact Ra sorption affinity for the pyrite surface.
 Authigenic pyrite found in natural shales and estuarine settings may show enhanced sorption, as they may have larger effective surface area than the crushed pyrite used here.

 Background cation controls on Ra sorption.
 Experiments using different background electrolytes, but with similar ionic strength, initial concentration of Ra (60-70 Bq total activity) and pH (7.0) illustrate notable deviations from Ra adsorption trends observed using NaCl (Figure 2).
 Sodium montmorillonite shows large changes in Ra retention in the presence of different competing cations.
 Notably, the use of the 10 mM ionic strength AGW altered trends originally observed for Ra isotherms using a 10 mM NaCl background, with ferrihydrite having a larger sorption extent compared to the montmorillonite.
 This is likely a result of background cation competition for interlayer exchange sites in the clay, which are absent in the iron (hydr)oxides.
 Less Ra sorption was observed in the presence of divalent cations compared to monovalent cations, as did heavier ions, with Sr-bearing solutions resulting in minimal Ra sorption to all minerals.
 Ra sorption to pyrite showed little sensitivity to cation type.
 Overall, less adsorption of Ra to all substrates is observed in experiments in which AGW is used as compared to a single ion alone.
 This is the most drastic for sodium montmorillonite, where there is a clear synergistic effect between the cations that results in less Ra sorption in the mixed background solution than is observed for any single cation background solutions.
 The presence of this synergistic effect is less clear for the iron minerals.
-Further study of these potential synergistic impacts is necessary to predict sorption of Ra to mineral phases in natural systems.
+Further study of these potential synergistic impacts is necessary to predict sorption of Ra to minerals within natural systems.